What is happening?230 million children currently live with the effects of violence and armed conflict - and this number

 Rebuilding the necessary structures

 The structures necessary to maintain the safety of children and youth often break down in times of armed conflict - leaving children and youth exposed to risks including violence, abuse and sexual exploitation.

-We work to put these structures back together - partnering with communities and official bodies to safeguard the fundamental rights of children and strengthen child protection systems.
+We work to put these structures back together - partnering with communities and official bodies to safeguard the fundamental rights of children and youth and strengthen child and youth protection systems.

 Children from one of our programmes in Sri Lanka

 Photo: Geert Snoeijer

 Prevention and response

-War Child’s child protection programming focuses on prevention and response to abuse, neglect, violence and exploitation of children whose lives are affected by conflict.
+War Child’s child and youth protection programming focuses on prevention and response to abuse, neglect, violence and exploitation of children and youth whose lives are affected by conflict.
 Our work with individual children utilises a ‘case management’ approach to ensure children receive the appropriate and targeted support they need.

-We also work with communities to help establish community-owned structures that serve to uphold the safety of children and young people.
+We also work with communities to help establish community-owned structures that serve to uphold the safety of children and youth.